mrimran/WpAutoload/README.md

 //So now you don't need to write $classObj = new ClassName(), you can just use those methods to create it.
 ```
+## Installation
+- Download the plugin and rename it to `wp-autoload` or `WpAutoload` then place it in `wp-content/plugins/` folder.
+- Login in to your admin and enable the plugin to use it.